 Cheap Wedding Flowers: Ways To Save On Your Wedding Flowers

 Just because you have peonies in your bouquet doesn’t mean your bridesmaids need them too.
-Perhaps you could substitute them for David Austin roses to keep your costs down?
+Perhaps you could substitute them for David Austin roses like the below to keep your costs down?

 Then the day before the wedding, head to your nearest flower market and choose the blooms you want – early in the morning is best for lots of choice and to get the flowers when they are most fresh.